justincien/justincien/README.md

 I write short stories, screenplays, and works of interactive fiction.
 My favorite genres are fantasy, comedy, and horror!
 I love collaborating to create unique and immersive stories across various mediums.
-Feel free to reach out with any inquiries, opportunities, or interesting projects in need of a writer!!
+Feel free to reach out with any inquiries, opportunities, or interesting projects in need of a writer!